+Sound Transit

-Sound Transit Service Planning and Development 401 S. Jackson St. Seattle, WA 98104
+Service Planning and Development

+401 S. Jackson St.

+Seattle, WA 98104

-Public hearing: Sound Transit held a public hearing on the Transit Development Plan on August 1, 2024.
-No written comments were received prior to the public hearing, and no comments were received during the public hearing.
-A recording of the public hearing can be found online here.
+Public hearing: Sound Transit will hold a virtual public hearing on the Transit Development Plan on August 1, 2024.

 Notice posted to website: Sound Transit posted a notice of the hearing on the Transit Development Plan to its website at www.soundtransit.org on July 18, 2024.